greener-group/GB99dms/README.md

 The force field was trained with a Debye-Hückel screening parameter κ of 0.7 nm^-1, corresponding to a salt concentration of about 100 mM at 300 K.
 This can be set by passing `implicitSolventKappa=0.7/nanometer` to `forcefield.createSystem`, though it should be okay to use other values too.

-If you want to use a small molecule force field alongside GB99dms, GAFF is recommended though you may need to modify the 1-4 scales in the GAFF XML file to match [those in GB99dms](https://github.com/greener-group/GB99dms/blob/main/GB99dms.xml#L3789).

 A simulation script, used to run the validation simulations, is available at [sim.py](https://github.com/greener-group/GB99dms/blob/main/sim.py).
 For example, to run a 2 μs simulation of Ntail starting from an extended conformation:
 ```bash